 They do reasonable well as border plants, as they overhang a lawn edge and control the growth of weeds by not leaving weeds any space to develop.

-It is also a nice idea to plant Hostas as a background plant: with the variety of colors it has to offer it is rather easy to create a beautiful combination of plants in your garden.
+It is also a nice idea to plant Hostas as a background plant: with the variety of colours it has to offer it is rather easy to create a beautiful combination of plants in your garden.

 And of course it comes without saying that Hosta plants would make an excellent ground cover.
 They grow considerable fast, so they will create a thick mat to cover the ground in your garden.